 Interestingly, they have families living happily from the hawking income.
-Their children do to school and the clever ones who know that saving is as much important as spending even own homes and plots.
+Their children do to school and the clever ones who know that saving is as much important as spending even their own homes and plots.

 A packet of MR Berry’s Explosive Tongue Painter Lollipops – 50 piece a pack goes for Ksh.
 200 only.
 They retail for Ksh.
-10 a piece.
+10 apiece.

 Meaning if you are able to sell 3 packs you make Ksh.
 900 daily.
 Untaxed profits.
 No deductions whatsoever.

-You can increase your profits by also hawking beverages, and other snacks.
+You can increase your profits by also hawking beverages and other snacks.

 With Ksh.
 5,000 capital and unmatched aggression you can make Ksh.
 2000 daily.
 Easily hawking.

-7. Start Selling Second Hand Women Clothes
+7. Start Selling Second Hand Women Clothes.

-Why women clothes?
+Why women’s clothes?

-8. Start a Shoe Business With No Money
+8. Start a Shoe Business With No Money.

-Simple become a shoes affiliate.
+Simply become a shoe affiliate.